 Alan Arnfeld, Senior Director Product Management, Reed Exhibitions start-ups.
-In the heady early days of a business, no one knows whether an idea will be successful, or even what version of the idea will create a viable business model.
-To get to a sustainable business before the money runs out, start-ups have to try out different ideas, learn quickly, and be able to evolve (pivot) their product and business model.
+In the heady early days of a business, no one knows whether an idea will be successful or what version will create a viable business model.
+To get to a sustainable business before the money runs out, start-ups have to try out different ideas, learn quickly, and evolve (pivot) their product and business model.
 They need to screen and refine product ideas as quickly and cheaply as possible, so they launch with MVPs.
 These are the simplest products that will address the customer's needs and for which customers will pay.